cyrus-net/CVBC-Landing-Page/README.md

-A bisic website for a church
+A basic website for a church